trejder/yii-calendar/README.md

 - shorter names for classes (widgets) :],
 - some basic, default CSS styling (original extension has no default styling),
 - an ability to pass additional data to make selected days a links to some URLs,
-- support for locales (non-English calendars) through PHP's locale system (it is not using `Yii:t`!),
 - fixed path including (no need to add `Yii::setPathOfAlias('ecalendarview', ...)` in app's config file.

 In addition `doc` folder has been removed from original repository, as it contains only files relevant to base `ecalendarview` extension (ancestor), not to this extension.